eikek/emil/modules/microsite/src/main/tut/ext/jsoup.md

 )
 ```

-If the `mailHeader` is given, the html contains a short header with
+If the `mailHeader` is given (second argument), a short header with
-the sender, receiver and subject.
-Then a function can be given to
+the sender, receiver and subject is included into the result.
+The
-convert a text-only body into html.
-If it is omitted a very basic
+third argument is a function to convert a text-only body into html.
+If
-default conversion is used.
-At last, another function can be specified
+it is omitted a very basic default conversion is used.
+Use the
+`emil-markdown` module for more sophisticated text-to-html conversion.
-to further modify the html content.
-This would be a good place to
+At last, another function can be specified to further modify the html
-clean the html from unwanted content.
+content.
+For example to clean the html from unwanted content.

-This is the outcome:
+The result of the example is:

 ```scala mdoc
 htmlView.map(_.asString).unsafeRunSync